nihao-wiki/nihao/docs/en/chongqing/visa-free.md

 </script>

 List of Countries Entitled for the 72/144-Hour Visa-Free Transit with Direct Flights to Chongqing: <template v-for="(country, i) in validVisaFreeCountries">{{ country.name }}{{ i === validVisaFreeCountries.length - 1 ? '.' : ', ' }}</template>

+You can also choose Hong Kong or Macao as your final destination.

 <Flex>
 <div>